Key Takeaways:

 For example, a seller on Etsy might create and sell jewelry that uses an image of a popular cartoon character without proper licensing or permission from the copyright owner.

-If the copyright owner reports the seller to Etsy for infringement, the platform may remove the specific listings or, worse, shut down the entire shop on the first violation.
+If the copyright owner reports the seller to Etsy for infringement, the platform may remove the specific product listings, or worse, shut down the entire shop on the first violation.

-However, in some cases, Etsy may only remove specific listings or products rather than shutting down the entire shop.
+However, in some cases, Etsy may only remove specific listings or commercial products rather than shutting down the entire shop listings.

-For example, a seller might use an image or design that is similar to another company’s trademarked design, and the company reports the seller to Etsy for infringement.
+For example, a seller might use an image or popular design that is similar to another company’s original design elements, and the company reports the seller to Etsy for infringement.

-In this case, Etsy may remove the infringing listings but allow the seller to keep their shop open.
+In this case, Etsy may remove the infringing product listings but allow the Etsy seller to keep their shop open.

-To avoid copyright strikes and potential shop closures, it’s essential for Etsy sellers to understand and adhere to intellectual property laws.
+To avoid copyright strikes and potential shop closures, it’s essential for Etsy sellers to learn and adhere to intellectual property laws.

 As an Etsy seller, it’s crucial to be mindful of copyright infringement and to take any notices received seriously.